Push's User Mode for custom MIDI mappings

 Push's MIDI Preferences (OSX)

 Now that Push's User Port is correctly configured, you can manually MIDI-map almost any component.
+In case you wish to control your external hardware with Push 2, please have a look at this article.

 See the video on our Learn Live page if you aren't sure how to set up your MIDI mappings.